ibexa/documentation-developer/docs/permissions/custom_policies.md

 ## Custom Limitation type

-For a custom module function, existing limitation types can be used or custom ones can be created.
+For a custom module function, you can use existing limitation types or create custom ones.

 The base of a custom limitation is a class to store values for the usage of this limitation in roles, and a class to implement the limitation's logic.